MaazBinTahir/Argos_web_scrapping/README.md

 3) Pandas

 ##### NOTE: This script was made in May 2022.
-(Now the website may have updated and therefore the url used in the script may also have to be updated)
+(Now the website may have updated and therefore the url used in the script may also need to be updated)